-The special communication sent out to the members of the Forest Hills Lodge of Free and Accepted Masons for Tuesday night, Jan.
-30, called together one of the largest assemblies of Might, Jan.
-30, called together one of the largest assembles of Masons in the history of the local lodge.
-After the transaction of the usual business, the Degree of Master Mason was con-ferred upon candidates in waiting.
+The special communication sent out to the members of the Forest Hills Lodge of Free and Accepted Masons for Tuesday might, Jan.
+30, called together one of the largest assemblies of Masons in the history of the local lodge.
+After the transaction of the usual business, the Degree of Master Mason was conferred upon candidates in waiting.
 The Historical Lecture was delivered by Toivo H. Nekton, district deputy grand master of Finland.
-The distinguished visitor was the center of a great deal of interest, and his lecture was one of the finest ever heard in the lodge.
-Early last summer, the grand master of the Grand Lodge of the State of New York, Justice Tompkins, of Nyack, journeyed with his officers of the Grand Lodge to Finland in order to present a charter for the organization of the Grand Lodge of Finland.
+The distinguished visitor was the center of a great deal of interest, and his lecture was one of the finest of the Grand Lodge of the State of New York, Justice Tomptims, of Nyack, journeyed with his officers of the Grand Lodge of Finland in order to present a charter for the organization of the Grand Lodge of Finland.